iramshiv/ase_scraper/README.md

 In src/main/userfunctions/job_scraper.py

-Dict is used as below code,
+'Dict' is used as below code,

 ```jobs = {} ```
 ```title_job = job_title.text```